-- 113. Since 1986, there has been no federal authorization for certificate-of-need programs. - 114.
-However, despite the end of the federal authorization of certificate-of-need programs, local lobbying efforts have kept some form of certificate-of-need requirements in place in 34 states, including Iowa. - 115.
-There is no evidence of any negative effects in the 16 without certificate-of-need programs.

-- 116. Studies show that certificate-of-need requirements are associated with lower hospital quality and higher mortality rates. - 117.
-There is no evidence that certificate-of-need requirements like Iowa's limit or reduce healthcare costs.
+- 108. Since 1986, there has been no federal authorization for certificate-of-need programs. - 109.
+However, despite the end of the federal authorization of certificate-of-need programs, local lobbying efforts have kept some form of certificate-of-need requirements in place in 34 states, including Iowa. - 110.
+There is no evidence of any negative effects in the 16 states that have eliminated their certificate-of-need programs. - 111.
+Studies show that certificate-of-need requirements are associated with lower hospital quality and higher mortality rates.
+Others conclude that there is no evidence that certificate-of-need requirements limit or reduce healthcare costs and little evidence that they reduce healthcare spending.
+Rather, on balance, certificate-of-need requirements are associated with higher per-unit costs and higher spending.

 III.
-IOWA'S BURDENSOME AND UNEQUAL CERTIFICATE-OF-NEED PROGRAM
+IOWA'S BURDENSOME, UNEQUAL CERTIFICATE-OF-NEED PROGRAM